AndersDeath/diary2/000-current.md

 # 14 June - Freitag - Berlin - 631 Tag der Einwanderung - Cold Rainy

 I finally got an answer from that morons.
-They sent my money yesterday,
+They sent my money yesterday, I hope they are not so crazy and I will recive them on monday.